 Jumbo loans are approved in much the same manner as with any other program, the major difference is the amount borrowed.
 Lenders will also document sufficient reserves and funds to close using copies of your most recent bank statements.
 To verify your income is sufficient to make the mortgage payment in addition to any other monthly credit obligations you can expect to provide your most recent pay check stubs covering a 60 day period.
 If you’re self-employed and do not use pay check stubs, your lender will ask for your two most recent federal income tax returns, both personal and business.

 Some jumbo loans require income tax returns regardless if you’re self-employed or request copies of your recent income tax transcripts directly from the IRS.
 Lenders will do this to compare the income reported to the IRS with what appears on your loan application.
-Yet besides the amount borrowed, jumbo loans are really no different than most any other mortgage program and are approved and documented in much the same fashion along with an adjustment in rate.
+Yet besides the amount borrowed, jumbo loans are really no different than most any other mortgage program and are approved and documented in much the same manner.

-Please call us above for more info, or just submit the Request Information form above.
+Please call us above for more info, or just submit the Request Contact form above.